Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 We therefore have an AND logic: 1 ∧ 2 ∧ 3.

 ### 3.2 Lessons Learned
-There will inevitably be lessons learned in a process that often has taken 6 months up to two years (not all the time is spent on modeling; it also includes application development and user training).
+There will inevitably be lessons learned in a process that often has taken 6 months up to two years (not all the time is spent on modeling.
+It also includes application development and user training).

 Lessons can often be grouped in three buckets:
 - *Improving data management*.
 Companies are still in the infancy of robust data management.
 They may collect the data but do not wrangle it.
 Subsidiaries use different sources and definitions.
 There are always important lessons in data management.
 [3.21]